Zaki-math/Homepage/README.md

 <section>
   <h2>Research</h2>
   <p>
-   I work in applied mathematics, focusing on dynamical systems, ordinary and partial differential equations, fractal analysis, and mathematical modeling.
+   I work in biomathematics, focusing on dynamical systems, ordinary and partial differential equations, fractal analysis, and mathematical modeling.
 My research combines optimal control theory, artificial intelligence, and deep neural networks to better understand and optimize complex systems.
 I mainly apply these methods to real-world problems such as mathematical modeling dynamics, with stability analysis, sensitivity analysis, and numerical